Homily (Reflection) for Wednesday of the Fourteenth Week in Ordinary Time (I) (10th July, 2019) on the Gospel

 The Lord’s vineyard is not a moneymaking machine, cf. 1Pt 5:2.
 Saint Paul advised, “For the love of money is the root of all evils; it is through this craving that some have wandered away from the faith and pierced their hearts with many pangs” (1Tim 6:10).
 And we also read confidently, “Keep your life free from love of money, and be content with what you have; for he has said, ‘I will never fail you nor forsake you’” (Heb 13:5).

-Friends, if you have the power to cast out demon, cure every kind of diseases, and so on, I have these words for personal reflection.
-Please, confirm the source.
+Friends, if you have the power to cast out demon, cure every kind of diseases, and so on, I have these words for personal reflection: first, confirm the source.
 Secondly, use it and never abuse it, cf. 1Cor 12:7.
 And finally, never forget that God has also blessed us with many medical experts.

 Bible Reading: Jer 8:22–9:6; 1Cor 12:1-31.